Left orderings on inductive limits of amalgamated free products: Acknowledgements

-\paragraph{Acknowledgements} The author thanks Hisaaki Endo, who is his supervisor for reading carefully and pointing out some errors, and Tetsuya Ito for his feedback and interest in this work.
-The author was supported by JST, the establishment of university fellowships towards the creation of science technology innovation, Grant Number JPMJFS2112.
+The author thanks Hisaaki Endo, who is the author's supervisor for reading carefully and pointing out some errors, and Tetsuya Ito for his feedback and interest in this work.
+The author was supported by JST SPRING, Japan Grant Number JPMJSP2106.